anno-mods/Spice-it-Up/index.md

 - Adds Trade Contracts for Bricks, Steelbeams, Windows, Reinforced Concrete, Polarbear Fur, Sealskin, Paper, Lobster, Illuminated Scripts and Gas

 **Nate's Airship**
 - Old Nate will now sell his invention, the airship.
-You can also build them in the airship Hangar that comes with the arctic region.
+You can also build them in the airship Hangar that comes with the arctic region, or in the Empire-of-the-Skies Rigid Airship Hangar.

 **NPC Dice Improved**
 - The diceroll at the NPC has been updated, you can also reroll legendary Items